Exploring New South WalesAugust - September

 But, that didn't matter it was the sight of the semi circle of the rainbow that was there for me to be in awe.

 Temptation got the better of me and I stopped the car.
 Outside, it was really windy and cold.
 So, I took some quick shots of the rainbow in two halves.
 Cause, I knew I could join them as one in post-production.

 Have you experienced a rainbow?
 Has it made you stop and see its beauty?

 The second right half of the rainbow.

 Photography at Cathedral Rocks Kiama Downs NSW Australia Where is ...
-Cathedral Rocks is on the south end of Jones Beach in Kiama Downs.
-There is a cave, too.
-Photography is best at low tide.
-And, Cathedral Rocks can be...
+You will find Cathedral Rocks on the south end of Jones Beach in Kiama Downs.
+And, you will see a cave there, too.
+The best time for your photography is...

 See Camel Rock Surf Beach virtually wherever you are.
-Camel Rock Surf Beach See Camel Rock along the south coast of New South Wales at Bermagui Australia.
+Camel Rock Surf Beach You'll find Camel Rock along the south coast of New South Wales at Bermagui Australia.
 You can experience Camel Rock at Camel Rock Surf Beach virtually from wherever you are.
-Camel Rock...
+Camel...

-Travel Photography at Camel Rock Bermagui NSW Australia The Drive For the drive from Narooma to Bermagui, I took Bermagui Road then onto Wallaga Lake Road.
-I wasn't expecting to find myself driving on a road with water either side...
+Travel Photography at Camel Rock Bermagui NSW Australia The Drive On the drive from Narooma to Bermagui.
+I took Bermagui Road which turned onto Wallaga Lake Road.
+I wasn't expecting to find myself driving on a road with water either...